davidinfosec/DavidInfosec/readme.md

 #### Python Script @ [Easy Template](https://www.github.com/davidinfosec/easy-template)

-I created Easy Template sponteaneously to help with a task at my church that would usually take me thirty minutes.
+I created Easy Template sponteaneously to help with a task at my church that would usually take me thirty minutes to an hour a month, plus a headache.
 I then realized how useful it would be to a larger audience, so I tweaked it to work for a variety of projects.

 ## My Favorite Projects